 - 100 grams bacon cut into large dices

-- Two tablespoons rendered pork fat
+- 2 tablespoons rendered pork fat can substitute bacon fat

 - 100 ml Cognac or brandy